Kingswood College (Box Hill): History

 The school was renamed Kingswood College in 1965, to reflect both the Methodist tradition and to help create a new image.
 Between 1963 and 1968, enrolments doubled and a new science block and library were opened.
 The opening of the Junior School, in 1971, was a significant development, both financially and educationally.
 A new Senior School centre, named for Charles Fitzroy Walker, a former 36-year principal, was opened in 1975, providing for a balanced academic and social education for Year 11 and 12 students.
 Co-education was re-introduced in 1977.

 During the 1990s, the school tried to build its educational, sporting and artistic programs.
 A pre-school centre, Speedy House, was opened both 3-year-old and 4-year-old children.
 Computer, food technology and library facilities were upgraded, and a new technology centre was opened in 1996, which provided a modern environment for students to study graphics and develop skills in the area of production technology.

 A new Middle School centre, opened in 2002, provided a base for Year 7 students and catered for a range of administrative functions.
 Landscaping was undertaken to complement the building.
 In 2005, the refurbishment of the Junior School was completed with new Grade 5 and 6 rooms.
 In 2008, construction began on a new Science Building, named after the then principal Annette Bennet.
 It was officially opened on the 28 March 2009.
 The former science block was completely renovated and became the Year 10 Centre.
 In 2010, Brimacombe Hall was refurbished to provide a larger auditorium and additional performance and rehearsal spaces.

 The College is now in the first year of the current strategic plan.
 It has launched into a refurbishment and redevelopment plan with the completion of a Master Plan and overall landscape plan for the campus.

-Kingswood College has strong relationships with two sister schools in China: Gaoxin No 1 High School in Xi'an and Jiangsu Xishan Senior High School in Wuxi.
-Both participate in exchange programs with Kingswood, as well as offering guided visits to China, including a study of its education system.
-Next door to the school there is a private community named after the school called Kingswood Rise.

-Co-curricular activities

-House system

-The college has four houses, Brunning (red, named after Rupert Brunning, a former headmaster), Gwynton (blue, taking its name from Gwynton Park, the site the college is situated on), New (yellow, with the name taken from the original name of the school, New College), and Walker (green, named after Charles Fitzroy Walker, a long serving headmaster).
-If a family member goes or went to the school you will be in the same house as your family member.